maya-mp/377_Final_Project/README.md

 To install our application, ...

 Dependencies:
-emsp Install node.js
+Install node.js

-emsp Install supabase
+Install supabase

-emsp Install nodemon
+Install nodemon

-emsp Install country-code-lookup
+Install country-code-lookup
-emsp emsp $ npm install country-code-lookup
+   $ npm install country-code-lookup
 ### How to run your application on a server